tzrn/fanwiki/README.md

 + pandoc
 + xmlstarlet
 + fzf
-+ netsurf (or you can replace it with another browser in the script)

 **Usage:**
 - Download wiki with gett script.
 You need the url of AllPages of the wiki for that.